-Luke Skywalker’s landspeeder was revealed at Comic-Con in San Diego on Thursday.
+Luke Skywalker’s landspeeder was revealed at Comic-Con in San Diego in early 2017.
 This kid-sized vehicle has realistic details that has Star Wars fans excited.

 Designed for children ages 4 and up, the landspeeder seats 2 pint-sized passengers weighing up to 130 pounds.
 The exterior has all of the trimmings you would expect to find on an landspeeder, including distressed paint and a big dent on the nose, just like Luke’s.